JiwoonKim/Interview-Endgame/react.md

     - reference: https://github.com/facebook/react/issues/11527#issuecomment-360199710

 12. ### How does React have a unidirectional data flow?
-    The Data Flows Down
-Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.
+    __Data flows downwards in React's component tree__. _State is always owned and contained within a specific component_, and _any data or UI derived from that state can only affect component below them in the tree_.

-This is why state is often called local or encapsulated.
+    State is local or encapsulated to a component.
 It is not accessible to any component other than the one that owns and sets it.
-A component may choose to pass its state down as props to its child components:
-    This is commonly called a “top-down” or “unidirectional” data flow.
-Any state is always owned by some specific component, and any data or UI derived from that state can only affect components “below” them in the tree.
-If you imagine a component tree as a waterfall of props, each component’s state is like an additional water source that joins it at an arbitrary point but also flows down.
-To show that all components are truly isolated,
+The only __way to share data is to pass its state down as props to its child components__, which is why the data flow is depicted as _top-down_ or _unidirectional_.
+This is why sharing state is accomplished by moving it up to the closest common ancestor of the components that need it, called _lifting state up_.

 13. ### What are lifecycle methods?
     Lifecycle methods are functions executed according to the different phases of a component.
 It's main purpose is to __add functionality to the different phases of a component__, when it is created, updated, and destroyed.